 - No breathable lining

-It has a double-faced fleece material so as to offers full body coverage.
+It has a double-faced fleece material so as to offers full-body coverage.
 With this, you don’t have to contract with cold spots that are typically at the bottom of your back.
-The ankles and wrist parts all have rib-knit cuffs for relieve and to seal these openings and put off water from seeping inside.
+The ankles and wrist parts all have rib-knit cuffs for relief and to seal these openings and put off water from seeping inside.

 - It’s like wearing your beloved pajamas for diving.
-If you have an uncomfortable drysuit, get this one to ante up the relieve.
+If you have an uncomfortable drysuit, get this one to ante up the relief.